signalsapi/docs/whats-new/index.md

 - Jobs with match in title have higher fetching priority than without
 - Jobs with match in title show first in run view
 - Search can be limited by a US state or UK country

+# 24.11.2024

+- New searching core working faster, but not allowing more that 4 words as search term, quotes and special characters, words "or" and "and"

 ## 16.11.2024